top of page

 We serve 130 children through our Kids’ Backpack Program.
 And in summer months, we provide these kids with kid food boxes filled with ready-to-eat and easy-to-prepare foods.

 • Our Nutritional Supplement Program supports the needs of children newborn through age 3—when proper development is most critical.
 Nearly 80 families receive specialized foods, instructions, educational materials, and counseling—in addition to diapers, wipes, clothes, and books.
+We have plans to add new nutritional learning tools this year!

 • We support our clients with diabetes with specialty foods and health education each month.